IMPERIAL COUNTY FARM BUREAU SCHOLARSHIPS

 Each year, the Imperial County Farm Bureau presents local students with scholarships to aid them in their studies.
 The scholarship fund is supported by donations and our annual Farm Bureau Scholarship Barbecue, held annually in April.

-We were very excited to be able to issue close to $50,000 in scholarships in 2019 to local students!
-We sincerely appreciate all those who supported the Farm Bureau BBQ, and those who have donated toward the Jack & Pauline McConnell Memorial, Vern Highley Memorial, Matt LaBrucherie Memorial, and Raul Rodriguez Memorial Scholarships.
+We were very excited to be able to award $57,500 in scholarships in 2020 to local students!
+We sincerely appreciate all those who supported by donating to our scholarship program in response to the cancelation of our Annual Scholarship Barbecue as well as those who have donated toward the Jack & Pauline McConnell Memorial, Vern Highley Memorial, Matt LaBrucherie Memorial, and Raul Rodriguez Memorial Scholarships.
 These are the people who make these scholarships possible.

 Imperial County Farm Bureau